agarwalsonal795/rna_seq_analysis/README.md

-# Group Repository for the Data Science Mini-Project (EMATM0050)

-## Please edit the fields below with your information
-Group Number: T21

-Problem Assigned: Problem A: Exploring the Transcriptomic Landscape of Mouse Gastrulation : A Single Cell RNA-Seq Analysis Challenge
+**Exploring the Transcriptomic Landscape of Mouse Gastrulation : A Single Cell RNA-Seq Analysis Challenge**

-Group Members:
-- Sonal Agarwal
-- Rishabh Sajin
-- Anirudh Nair
-- Dee Uchaeva

----

 ## Overview